 Neither certification is preferable to the other because they serve 2 different purposes.

 CompTIA A+ provides a strong basis in IT principles and prepares students for entry-level IT jobs such as help desk technicians.
 It covers the fundamentals of networking.
 CompTIA Network+ is a certification for technicians who want to work in networking and covers more advanced networking fundamentals.

 These certifications do not compete with one another.
 In reality, they were created to complement one another and to build on one another.

-Is Net+ worth it to you personally?
-It is if you want to land one of the most in-demand networking positions and get paid what you’re worth.
+Is Net+ worth it for you?
+If you want to become one of the most sought-after networking positions and be paid fairly, it is.